 OAuth & Google Storage

-Let’s consider operation of OAuth through the example of Google Cloud Storage.
+Let’s consider the operation of OAuth through the example of Google Cloud Storage.

 - An application with the support of OAuth (for example, Cloudberry Explorer) provides Google authentication server with rights to work with it.
 Usually, it is a public key generally embedded into the source code.